Yvand/Hugo-EntraCP/content/docs/usage/remove.md

 toc: true
 ---

-Follow this article to properly, safely uninstall EntraCP from your SharePoint farm.
+This article describes the steps required to remove EntraCP from your SharePoint farm.

 {{< callout context="caution" title="Important" icon="alert-triangle" >}} Do not merely retract the solution!
 The features must be manually deactivated and uninstalled before the solution is retracted. {{< /callout >}}
 {{< callout context="caution" title="Important" icon="alert-triangle" >}} Do all the operations below on the server running the central administration, and in a new PowerShell process. {{< /callout >}}